Attentive techniques. Psychology: its methods and techniques - M.S. Levels of Basal Emotional Organization

 What is undesirable and contraindicated for a successful first meeting?

-.2 Relieve psychological stress from the client
+.2 Relieving psychological stress in the client

 There are some conditions under which the use of active listening is simply necessary: